nodejs/node-addon-api/doc/object_wrap.md

 grouping methods and state of the class because it will be necessary write custom code to bridge each of your C++ class methods.

+**Caution:** When the JavaScript object is garbage collected, the call to the C++ destructor may be deferred until a later time.
+Within that period, `Value()` will return an empty value.

 ## Example

 ```cpp